This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Line a 13 x9-inch baking dish with foil.
-Break each graham cracker in half and cover the bottom of the dish with a single layer of graham crackers.
-Reserve remaining ones for later.
+- Line a 13 x9-inch baking dish with foil or parchment paper.
+Break each graham cracker in half and cover the bottom of the dish with a single layer of graham crackers, with 12 squares.

 Laura, this looks great!
 If I have frozen strawberries already in my freezer, how would I adapt the recipe?
 The fresh strawberries need to go in the freezer, would I just take out mine from freezer and cut and mix in right away?
 Thank you!